-The Board currently has nine directors, a majority of whom our Board of Directors affirmatively has determined, after broadly considering all relevant facts and circumstances, to be "independent" under the listing standards of the NYSE and under applicable rules of the SEC.
+The Board currently has eight directors, a majority of whom our Board of Directors affirmatively has determined, after broadly considering all relevant facts and circumstances, to be "independent" under NYSE listing standards and under applicable rules of the SEC.
 The Board affirmatively has determined that each of the following directors is independent under these standards: Messrs.
-Snow, Allen, Carroll, Cherry and Prueher and Ms. Hardy.
-Messrs.
-Hoffler, Kirk and Haddad are not independent as they are executive officers of the Company.
+Allen, Carroll, Cherry and Snow and Ms. Hardy.